Complete your work placement in Fiji!

 Completed forms can be emailed to: Mel Chapman, Academic Administrator, at firstname.lastname@example.org

 Please note the Expression of Interest form must be received by Monday 12th March 2018.

 Diploma of Community Services students now have the opportunity to participate in two week work placement experiences of 160 hours in Fiji.

 You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Trust Australia.
 You will be supervised by an approved Workplace Supervisor and assessed during the placement by an Open Colleges Work Place Assessor who will also attend each project.

 ACATA (Action for Children And The Aged) Trust Fiji

-ACATA (Action for Children And The Aged) Trust Fiji is a leading NGO in health literacy and behaviour change programs in Fiji.
+ACATA (Action for Children And The Aged) Trust Australia is a leading registered charity and non-profit organisation in health literacy and behaviour change programs in Fiji.

 ACATA has a strong network and trusted reputation: working in partnership with the Ministry of Health, Ministry of Education, Diabetes Fiji, Corporate, Town Councils & Health NGOs (local & international) to deliver innovative, evidence based behaviour change programs in schools, villages & communities.